gistart/prometheus-push-client/README.md

 Metrics with no labels are initialized at creation time.
 This can have unpleasant side-effect: if we initialize lots of metrics not used in currently running job, batch clients will have to push their non-changing values in every synchronization session.

 To avoid that we'll have to properly isolate each task's metrics, which can be impossible or rather tricky, or we can create metrics with default, non-changing labels (like `hostname`).
-Such metrics will be initialized on fisrt use (inc), and we'll be pushing only those we actually used.
+Such metrics will be initialized on first use (inc), and we'll be pushing only those we actually utilized.

 ## Batch clients

 Batch clients spawn synchronization jobs "in background" (meaning in a thread or asyncio task) to periodically send all metrics from `ppc.PUSH_REGISTRY` to the destination.

 Clients will attempt to stop gracefully, synchronizing registry "one last time" after job exits or crashes.
-Sometimes this _may_ mess up Grafana sampling, but the worst picture I could artifically create looks like this:
+Sometimes this _may_ mess up sampling, but the worst case I could artifically create looks like this:

 ![graceful push effect](./docs/img/graceful_stop_effect01.png)